peahatlanding/peahatlanding.github.io/_posts/2016-10-28-website-launch.md

 comments: true
 title:  "Website Launch!"
 date:   2016-10-28 06:36:17 -0400
+preview: My site has officially launched!!
+Which is to say that I’ve gone from keeping it a secret to casually shrugging and mumbling, "Sure, you can look if you want but I still have a lot to add..."
 ---
 My site has officially launched!!
 Which is to say that I’ve gone from keeping it a secret to casually shrugging and mumbling, "Sure, you can look if you want but I still have a lot to add..."